-The limit that can be approved by Authorised Dealers is R500 million (2008: R50 million) per calendar year.
+The limit that can be approved by authorised dealers (an approved commercial bank) is R500 million (2008: R50 million) per calendar year.
 Approval from FinSurv will have to be obtained for investments exceeding this limit.
 South African companies are allowed to make bona fide new outward direct investments outside their current line of business excluding passive investments.
-Authorised Dealers may also allow additional working capital funding up to the overall limit of R500 million per calendar year.
-South African companies may now acquire between 10% and 20% equity and/or voting rights in a foreign target entity which may hold investments and/or make loans into any CMA country.
+Authorised dealers may also allow additional working capital funding up to the overall limit of R500 million per calendar year.
+South African companies may now acquire between 10% and 20% equity and/or voting rights in a foreign target entity which may hold investments and/or make loans into any common monetary area country.